McCord v. South Madison Community School Corporation

 Description: The South Madison Community School Corporation in Indiana fired school counselor Kathy McCord, a 37-year veteran in the education field, for speaking about the school district’s gender identity policy.
 In August 2021, the school district adopted a policy that required counselors and other employees to use names and pronouns for students that do not correspond with their sex, without requiring parental notification or consent.
 In some cases, it even required employees to hide these new names and pronouns from parents.

-Indiana school counselor fired for speaking about gender identity policy
+Indiana school district to pay nearly $200K after firing counselor who spoke about gender identity policy

-According to the new policy, South Madison required counselors like McCord to use a form called a “Gender Support Plan” to document whenever the school decided to begin using cross-gender names or pronouns for a student and whether the school would notify a student’s parents.
-The new policy did not require parental consent, or even parental notification, to change a student’s name and pronouns.
-South Madison instituted this new policy without consulting the school community or parents, and without presenting the Gender Support Plan policy at a school board meeting or posting it on the district’s website.
+Shortly after ADF attorneys filed McCord’s lawsuit, a new Indiana law took effect that required South Madison to rescind its directive not to require parental notification.
+But when she worked for South Madison, it required counselors like McCord to use a form called a “Gender Support Plan” to document whenever the school decided to begin using cross-gender names or pronouns for a student and whether the school would notify a student’s parents.
+South Madison did not require parental consent, or even parental notification, to change a student’s name and pronouns.
+And it started using Gender Support Plans without consulting the school community or parents at a board meeting—in fact, without even posting it on the district’s website.

-McCord explained to her supervisors that she objected to this policy, particularly its requirement that she not seek parental consent before using cross-gender names and pronouns for a student.
-But her supervisors told her she had no choice: if she wished to keep her job, then she had to participate in the Gender Support Plan policy.
+At the time, McCord explained to her supervisors that she objected to the directive that she not seek parental consent before using cross-gender names and pronouns for a student.
+But her supervisors told her she had no choice: If she wished to keep her job, then she had to follow South Madison’s directive.

-Notwithstanding South Madison’s lack of disclosure, some in the community eventually heard about the Gender Support Plan policy and tipped off a journalist.
-The reporter received a copy of the Gender Support Plan and other information regarding the policy from sources other than McCord.
+Notwithstanding South Madison’s lack of disclosure, some in the community eventually heard about the directive and tipped off a journalist.
+The reporter received a copy of the Gender Support Plan and other information regarding the directive from sources other than McCord.
 Before publishing his article, the reporter approached McCord with the information he had received, and she confirmed its accuracy as a member of the community, not as a representative of South Madison.
 Shortly afterward, South Madison terminated McCord’s employment.

 Alliance Defending Freedom is an alliance-building, non-profit legal organization committed to protecting religious freedom, free speech, parental rights, and the sanctity of life.